Substance

 Aristotle also discusses the concept of substance in a number of other works.
 If these have not had the same degree of influence as the Categories, their impact has nonetheless been considerable, especially on scholastic Aristotelianism.
 De plus, these works add much to what Aristotle says about substance in the Categories, in some places even seeming to contradict it.

 The most important development of Aristotle’s concept of substance outside the Categories is his analysis of material substances into matter (hyle) and form (morphe)—an analysis that has come to be known as hylomorphism (though only since the late nineteenth century).
-This analysis is developed in the Physics, a text dedicated to things that undergo change, and which, unsurprisingly therefore, also has to do with substances.
+This analysis is developed in the Physics, a text dedicated to things that undergo change, et qui, unsurprisingly therefore, also has to do with substances.
 Given the distinctions drawn in the Categories, one might expect Aristotle’s account of change to simply say that change occurs when a substance gains or loses one of the things that is said of or that exists in it—before its bath, the elephant is hot and grey, but afterwards, it is cool and mud-coloured.
 Toutefois, Aristotle also has the task of accounting for substantial change.
 C'est, the coming to be or ceasing to exist of a substance.
 An old tradition in Greek philosophy, beginning with Parmenides, suggests that substantial change should be impossible, since it involves something coming from nothing or vanishing into nothing.
 In the Physics, Aristotle addresses this issue by analysing material substances into the matter they are made of and the form that organises that matter.
 This allows him to explain substantial change.
 Par exemple, when a vase comes into existence, the pre-existing clay acquires the form of a vase, and when it is destroyed, the clay loses the form of a vase.
 Neither process involves something coming from or vanishing into nothing.
 De même, when an elephant comes into existence, pre-existing matter acquires the form of an elephant.
 When an elephant ceases to exist, the matter loses the form of an elephant, becoming (mere) flesh and bones.

 Aristotle returns to the topic of substance at length in the Metaphysics.
 Ici, much to the confusion of readers, Aristotle raises the question of what is most properly called a “substance” afresh and considers three options: the matter of which something is made, the form that organises that matter, or the compound of matter and form.
 Contrary to what was said in the Categories and the Physics, Aristotle seems to say that the term “substance” applies most properly not to a compound of matter and form such as an elephant or a vase, but to the form that makes that compound the kind of thing it is.
 (The form that makes a hylomorphic compound the kind of thing it is, such as the form of an elephant or the form of a vase, is referred to as a substantial form, to distinguish it from accidental forms such as size or colour).
 Scholars do not agree on how to reconcile this position with that of Aristotle’s other works.
 Dans tous les cas, it should be noted that it is Aristotle’s identification of substances with object-like particulars such as elephants and vases that has guided most of later discussions of substance.